ahmadmusta22/parking-management/SETUP_GUIDE.md

 2. Verify all dependencies are installed
 3. Ensure both servers are running
 4. Check network connectivity between frontend and backend
+5. Run the test suite to identify any issues

 ## Demo Data Reference